Blooym/Proto/README.md

 3. Clone the repository to your system with `git clone https://github.com/BitsOfAByte/proto`
 4. Inside the repository directory, run `goreleaser build --single-target --rm-dist --snapshot` to build.

 You will find the compiled binary for your OS & Arch inside of the `/dist` folder.
+Any time you want to update your build you can run `proto app-update`.

 </details>